-Unlike some cities, Downey isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Downey are a mix of both white- and blue-collar jobs.
-Overall, Downey is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Downey who work in office and administrative support (15.87%), sales jobs (12.60%), and management occupations (9.47%).
+Downey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Downey is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Downey who work in office and administrative support (15.32%), sales jobs (13.14%), and management occupations (8.67%).

-The population of Downey overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Downey, 21.27% have at least a bachelor's degree.
+The education level of Downey citizens is a little higher than the average for US cities and towns: 22.09% of adults in Downey have at least a bachelor's degree.

 Downey is an extremely ethnically-diverse city.
 The people who call Downey home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Downey, accounting for 71.77% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Downey, accounting for 74.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Downey residents report their race to be White, followed by Asian.
-Important ancestries of people in Downey include Irish, English, Italian, and Egyptian.
+Important ancestries of people in Downey include German, Irish, English, Italian, and French.

 The most common language spoken in Downey is Spanish.
-Other important languages spoken here include English and Korean.
+Other important languages spoken here include English and Tagalog.